Ben Litfin: Gold Coast City

 In the 2016 season, he was temporarily the chief penalty-taker for Gold Coast City, helping him win the golden boot after he scored 19 goals in 20 matches.
 He also won the Total Compression NPL Player of the month award in May and the Total Compression NPL player of the year award.

 Wellington Phoenix

 In October 2016, Litfin returned to the A-League when he signed a one-year contract with Wellington Phoenix.
 Three months after joining Litfin left Wellington Phoenix by mutual consent.

 Bentleigh Greens

 To start the 2017 season, Ben Litfin made his debut for Bentleigh Greens in a 2–1 FFV Community Shield win over South Melbourne.
 According to Bentleigh Greens coach John Anastasiadis, he is able to cause difficulties for the opposition deep within their box, befitting the number 10 role.

 Inspired Bentleigh Greens to come back 4-4 to draw Pascoe Vale FC with a goal and assist.

 Other

 Litfin was affirmed as NPL Queensland U-23 Select Team captain in their match versus Brisbane Roar U23.

-Things have gone down hill for Litfin, who is Currently is playing in the Div 2 Goals Competition in Robina, where his team is dead last with a +/- of -80 Goals.
-He said recently in an interview if Max McLennan wasn't carrying him throughout the tournament he would hang up the boots up permanently.